-(FNS).
 Discussion of the etiology, physiological, pathophysiological, and psychological impacts, and multidisciplinary assessment and treatment modalities of obesity for persons throughout the life cycle.

 Prerequisites: Physiology, CHEM-403, and an advanced Nutrition course.
-Credit, three hours.

 HMEC-450.
 SENIOR SEMINAR

 (HE).
 Critical reading, evaluating, and reporting from pertinent current nutrition journals and other publications.
 Written report and oral presentation required.